Nico Hoerner Player Props: Cubs vs. Padres

 Nico Hoerner At The Plate

-- Hoerner leads Chicago in slugging percentage (.473) thanks to seven extra-base hits.
+- Hoerner leads Chicago in slugging percentage (.480) thanks to eight extra-base hits.

-- Among qualified hitters in baseball, his batting average ranks fifth, his on-base percentage ranks 19th, and he is 53rd in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks seventh in batting average, 24th in on-base percentage, and 49th in slugging.

-- In 81.0% of his 21 games this season, Hoerner has picked up at least one hit.
-He's also had 11 multi-hit games.
+- Hoerner has picked up a hit in 81.8% of his 22 games this year, with at least two hits in 50.0% of them.

-- He has homered in two of 21 games played this year, and in 2% of his plate appearances.
+- In 22 games played this year, he has gone deep in two of them.

-- Hoerner has had at least one RBI in 28.6% of his games this year (six of 21), with two or more RBI three times (14.3%).
-He has also accounted for three or more of his team's runs in one contest.
+- Hoerner has driven home a run in seven games this year (31.8%), including more than one RBI in 18.2% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.